mansouriasmaa/odin-recipes/README.md

 ## Project Overview

-This is a simple project created as part of the Odin Project to test my knowledge of HTML.
+This project is part of The Odin Project and aims to demonstrate my ability to create a simple, styled recipe website using HTML and CSS.
+The project contains various recipe pages with ingredients, steps, and descriptions for each recipe.